Homepage - - - Tutorial Index

 For accurate pathologic analysis the tissue should be optimally preserved and processed, and sectioned at multiple levels.
 Use of special stains is essential for assessment of cellularity and capillary wall alterations.
 In order to reasonably exclude a focal lesion, the biopsy should contain a minimum of 10 glomeruli for light microscopy analysis; in addition, immunofluorescence (IF) is required for complete renal biopsy study and should include staining for IgA, IgG, IgM, C3 and C1q.
 With a biopsy adequately processed for light microscopy, with good stains (H&E, methenamine-silver, trichrome, and PAS) and a good IF, it is possible to do an adequate and complete classification of the lupus nephritis, without electron microscopy (EM); even so, it is ideal to have EM like an academic and investigation tool.
 In cases without IF, EM is essential.

-In the ISP/RPS classification are defined, ad hoc, for this classification, some terms, thus: diffuse: >/= 50% of the glomeruli; focal: <50% of the glomeruli; global: >/= 50% of the glomerular tuft; segmental: <50% of the glomerular tuft; Karyorrhexis: presence of apoptotic, pyknotic, and fragmented nuclei; necrosis: fragmentation of nuclei or disruption of the glomerular basement membrane, often associate fibrin-rich material; hyaline thrombi: intracapillary homogenous eosinophilic material which by IF has been shown to consist of immune deposits; crescents: extracapillary proliferation of more than two cell layers occupying one fourth or more of the glomerular capsular circumference.
+In the ISP/RPS classification are defined, ad hoc, for this classification, some terms, thus: diffuse: >/= 50% of the glomeruli; focal: <50% of the glomeruli; global: >/= 50% of the glomerular tuft; segmental: <50% of the glomerular tuft; Karyorrhexis: presence of apoptotic, pyknotic, and fragmented nuclei; necrosis: fragmentation of nuclei or disruption of the glomerular basement membrane, often associate fibrin-rich material; hyaline thrombi: intracapillary homogenous eosinophilic material which by IF has been shown to consist of immune deposits; crescents: extracapillary proliferation of more than two cell layers occupying 10% or more of the glomerular capsular circumference (in practice, any crescent that is clearly identified as such).

 Class I: In class I lupus nephritis, previously (OMS 1995), cases with a complete lack of renal abnormalities by LM, IF, and EM were included, which seemed a contradiction since there is no nephritis.
 Now this class is reserved for cases without LM alterations, but with immune mesangial deposits by IF or EM (Figure 5).